 Effectiveness refers to the relationship between the achieved outputs and UNDAF outcomes; hence, it is a measure of the extent to which the results achieved by the UN Agencies in Kyrgyzstan contributed towards the achievement of the outcome.

 This includes an assessment whether planned benefits under the outcomes have been delivered and received, the analysis of the appropriateness of objectively verifiable indicators (OVIs), whether assumptions were relevant and adequate in explaining the achievement of the UN Agencies’ outputs and whether any unplanned developments have affected the benefits received.
+There is lack of gender programming framework in outcome, output and indicators formulation so gender inequality issues are not properly considered and addressed.

 The Results and Resources Framework (RRF) and its benchmarks (indicators, baselines and targets) provided limited insight in the actual activities indicating only partial description of the progress towards the achievement of outcomes.
 The RRF contains some inconsistencies and unclear logic strings between indicators and outcomes, which make an immediate assessment of effectiveness problematic.
 This is further exacerbated by the difference between UNDAF and UN Agencies’ outcomes and the reporting practice of the UN agencies, whereby reporting is primarily focused on the UN Agency specific outcomes.